Tomaszbrauntsch/arduino-autonomous-car/README.txt

 Bunch of jumper cables
 Ultrasonic Sensor
-Two Servo Motors w/ Wheels and an additional two wheels for it to move like a car AC to 9v battery adapter (powering the arduino to make it more portable and more "wireless") Small Breadboard
+Two Servo Motors w/ Wheels and an additional two wheels for it to move like a car Four leds of your choice; I chose two white in back and two yellow in front Buzzer to make noise
+AC to 9v battery adapter (powering the arduino to make it more portable and more "wireless") Small Breadboard
 USB Cable (transfer code from the PC to the Board)